cryptotaxcalculator/react-sdk/docs/Customization.md

 We offer multiple style options for a truly seamless tax experience within your application.
 From colors and fonts to border radius, you can fully customize the look and feel to match your brand.
 Below is a list of style settings you can specify when creating your tax calculator.

+If you are unsure or would like something specific please reach out to us.

 # Typography

 ## Primary